-- You're prepared to create a separate user account for each person who accesses the document library.
+- Are prepared to create a separate user account for each person who accesses the document library.

-- You want to hide all your documents, just some of them, or show different documents to each user.
+- Want to hide all your documents, just some of them, or show different documents to each user.

 First, follow the above instructions to create a WordPress document library with Posts Table Pro.
 Once you're done, install Password Protected Categories and edit the document categories that you want to restrict.
 Choose the 'User' or 'Role' visibility options and choose who can see the documents.

 - For more granular control, create multiple user roles and show different documents to different users.
 Your main document library page will automatically show the correct documents for each logged in user.

 - If you don't already have a user-friendly login page, use a free front end login plugin such as Theme My Login or Profile Builder.